• Skip to primary navigation

 A vegan protein cookie with chocolate with cookie crumbs around it.

 • The taste and texture!
-These healthy protein cookies are so soft and chewy, perfectly sweet, and loaded with chocolate.
+These healthy vegan protein cookies are so soft and chewy and are loaded with chocolate.

-• They are so easy to make and take just 10 minutes to cook.
-Plus, you don't need to chill the dough before baking them!
+• They are quick and easy to make and take just 10 minutes to bake.
+Plus, you don't need to chill the dough before baking them.

 • They are a high protein cookie with 8 grams of protein per cookie.

-• If you love cookies you will also love chocolate filled cookies.
+If you love cookies you will also love my chocolate filled cookies and vegan cassava flour cookies.

-• Protein powder - you can use any vegan protein powder that you like but I recommend using a vanilla flavoured or plain one.
-I used this vanilla one which is made with pea protein.
+• Protein powder - you can use any vegan protein powder or plant based protein powder that you like but I recommend using a vanilla flavoured one.

-• Almond flour - one of my favourite gluten free flours almond flour helps gives these cookies the perfect texture, plus it adds a little extra protein and healthy fats.
+• Almond flour - almond flour helps give these cookies the perfect texture, plus it adds a little extra protein.
+Be sure to use almond flour and not almond meal which is too gritty.

 • Rolled oats - oatmeal helps gives these cookies the perfect chewy texture.
-I used these sprouted rolled oats which are certified gluten free, easier to digest and certified glyphosate free.
+I use sprouted rolled oats which are certified gluten free, and certified glyphosate free.

 • Chia egg - this is key to give these cookies the perfect chewy texture while keeping these cookies egg free.
 I tried making these cookies without a chia egg and they just don't turn out as well.